cmzuo11/stMVC/README.md

 # Installation

-## Install histological label software

-Install labelme software based on the Github link: https://github.com/wkentaro/labelme

 ## Install stMVC

-stMVC is implemented in the Pytorch framework.
-Please run stMVC on CUDA if possible. stMVC requires python 3.6.12, and torch 1.6.0.
-The used packages (described by "used_package.txt") for stMVC can be automatically installed.
+Installation Tested on Red Hat 7.6 with Python 3.6.12 and torch 1.6.0 on a machine with one 40-core Intel(R) Xeon(R) Gold 5115 CPU addressing with 132GB RAM, and two NVIDIA TITAN V GPU addressing 24GB. stMVC is implemented in the Pytorch framework.
+Please run stMVC on CUDA if possible.

+### grabbing source code

 * git clone https://github.com/cmzuo11/stMVC.git

 * cd stMVC

+### install stMVC in the virutal environment by conda

+The used packages (described by "used_package.txt") for stMVC can be automatically installed.

+* conda create -n stMVC python=3.6.12 pip

+* source activate

+* conda activate stMVC

-* python setup.py install
+* pip install -r used_package.txt

+## Install histological label software (labelme)

+Installation tested on Windows 10 with Intel Core i7-4790 CPU, and the labelme software is available at Github: https://github.com/wkentaro/labelme

 # Quick start